ShiftGrit Core Method™

 Explore this beliefWant to see how these fit into the bigger pattern map?
 Explore our full Limiting Belief Library to browse all core beliefs by schema domain and Lifetrap.

-Many of our Calgary clinicians work with relationship issues.
+Many of our Edmonton clinicians work with relationship issues.
 Browse profiles, watch introduction videos, and book online when you're ready.

-Connect with one of our Calgary therapists.
+Connect with one of our Edmonton therapists.
 Online booking available — same-week appointments are usually possible.

-We work at the identity layer, not the symptom layer.
-Most couples therapy teaches communication tools — useful, but they don’t hold when triggered.
-Our Core Method™ targets the limiting beliefs that drive your reactive patterns: “I won’t be heard,” “I have to control to feel safe,” “I’ll be left.”
-When those beliefs shift, the communication tools work because the trigger is gone.
+Read more →We work at the identity layer, not just the communication layer.
+Most couples therapy teaches skills like active listening and “I-statements” — useful tools, but they don’t hold when an underlying belief gets triggered.
+Our Core Method™ targets the limiting beliefs (“I won’t be heard,” “I have to be in control,” “I’ll be abandoned”) that drive your patterns.
+When those shift, the everyday triggers stop hijacking the conversation.

 Authored by